 Applicants are requesting permit to divert diffused surface water to storage.
 Applicants have failed to prove that runoff conditions are sufficient for this type of storage.
 Even if the amount of snowmelt was sufficient a 500-gallon storage tank would be full at .05 cfs (22.44 gallons per minute) within 23 minutes.
 Applicants do not include the type of storage tank being proposed.
 Are they enclosed to prevent loss due to evaporation?
 Are the enclosed tanks designed with a check valve to release pressure for fill?
 Are these tanks open stocktanks that would incur evaporation?
 And when the diffused surface water source (snowmelt) has stopped months before the 'hot summer months' arrive, would the available stored water, including evaporation losses, if any, be sufficient for irrigation during this time?
-Do Applicants propose to dam up the 'draw' to divert water into the plastic pipe to the storage tanks?
+Where is the actual location of diversion, plastic pipe and storage tank in relation to our ditch and right of way?
+Do Applicants propose to dam up the 'draw' to divert water into the plastic pipe to the storage tank above our ditch?
 If so, what precautions will be put in place to protect the our ditch from failure of diversion or alteration of the runoff flow causing erosion to our ditch or crossovers?